cobbler/cobbler.github.io/manuals/quickstart/index.md

 ## Files and Directory Notes

 Cobbler makes heavy use of the `/var` directory.
 The `/var/www/cobbler/ks_mirror` directory is where all of the distribution and repository files are copied, so you will need 5-10GB of free space per distribution you wish to import.

-If you have installed cobbler onto a system that has very little free space in the partition containing `/var`, please read the {% linkup title:"Relocating Your Installation" extrameta:2.8.0 %} section of the manual to learn how you can relocate your installation properly.
+If you have installed cobbler onto a system that has very little free space in the partition containing `/var`, please read the [Relocating Your Installation]({% link manuals/2.8.0/2/5_-_Relocating_Your_Installation.md %}) section of the manual to learn how you can relocate your installation properly.

 ## Starting and Enabling the Cobbler Service

 Once you have updated your settings, you're ready to start the service.
 Fedora now uses systemctl to manage services, but you can still use the regular init script:

 {% highlight bash %}
 $ systemctl start cobblerd.service